Inclusivity and Accessibility Project

 Accessible Seating Area at Victor Municipal Park Bandshell

-This spring, the Department of Parks and Recreation completed the design and construction of an Accessible Seating Area at the Victor Municipal Park bandshell and amphitheater, which was identified as a priority in the 2017 “Inclusion Action Plan.”
+The Department of Parks and Recreation completed the design and construction of an Accessible Seating Area at the Victor Municipal Park bandshell and amphitheater, which was identified as a priority in the 2017 “Inclusion Action Plan.”
 This was bolstered by a $4,250 grant from the Victor-Farmington Rotary through their Rotary District Simplified Grant Program.
 The project got rave reviews at the summer concert series at the park.

 During the 2019 Parks and Recreation Master Plan Update project, a key recommendation identified was for the Department and the Town to continue to develop a promote Inclusivity and Accessibility.
 As the plan states, “The community identified an ongoing need to provide park and recreation amenities, services, and programs that offer a full range of opportunities geared towards inclusivity and accessibility.
 The Town should improve ADA accessibility within the park and recreation system by providing accessible, paved pathways and trails that link to recreation amenities and features within the parks and town, incorporate inclusive play elements into the existing and proposed play areas, and continue to build and develop recreation programs to include ALL members of the community.”